harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 ### PTLCs Over Lightning

-PTLCs enable a whole menagerie of further features, many of which Nadav Kohen explained in the [SuredBits blog][suredbits payment points].

-As [described last week][p4tr ptlcs], one major feature that PTLCs over Lightning enables is *payment decorrelation* without the problems associated with route randomization.[^route randomization]

-While the previous description is couched in conditional language, any surveillor worth its salt will extract as much data as it possibly can, and estimate the probabilities to the utmost of its ability.

-Now, with PTLCs, we no longer need the *same* hash in a single Lightning payment.
-Instead, as mentioned in previous articles about PTLCs, every node along a path can be given a scalar that is used to tweak each forwarded PTLC.
-Similarly, every path in a multipath payment can be given a different set of tweaks.
-The upshot here is that PTLCs enable *payment decorrelation*, in that individual forwards no longer leak the unique identifier for each Lightning payment.
+PTLCs enable [many features][suredbits payment points], with a major feature for Lighting being [payment decorrelation][p4tr ptlcs] without any need randomize routes.[^route randomization] Every node along a single-path or multipath route can be given a scalar that is used to tweak each forwarded PTLC, enabling *payment decorrelation* where individual forwards no longer leak the unique identifier for each Lightning payment.

 It should be noted that this is ***not a privacy panacea***.
 If a surveillor node sees a forward with a particular timelock,